 - Try to use organic shake or trim whenever possible.

-- You can make smaller or larger batches using a 1:1 ratio, making sure to use enough coconut oil to cover your decarboxylated cannabis completely.
+- You can make smaller or larger batches of cannabis coconut oil using a 1:1 ratio, making sure to use enough coconut oil to cover your decarboxylated cannabis completely.

 - If you don’t have a crockpot, you can make the oil in a pot on the stoveor a makeshift double boiler.
 Just follow the same instructions and make sure that your heat source is on super low and never starts to smoke.